warrendt/TechExcel-Migrate-Linux-workloads/index.md

 For running this lab you will need:

-    - An Azure subscription without a spending cap.
+    - An Azure subscription with appropriate quotas to run a Standard_D2s_v3 with 2 vcpus.
+    - Cloud Shell setup in your subscription.
-    - A desktop, laptop, or virtual machine and access to install software on that machine.
+    - A desktop, laptop, or virtual machine to run the lab.

+## Cost Estimation

+For running this lab the cost wll be around $9/day if you choose the smaller version of Azure Database for PostgreSQL Flexible Server.